marufbinsalim/phanes/README.md

 Features:
 - takes in a list of emails
-- Creates user in supabase with randomly generated credentials in bulk
+- Creates user in supabase with the emails, randomly generated credentials in bulk
 - For the created users - sends an email to the users emails, with the login link and password
+- Error Handling

 ## Made with the following: